ppseprus/OS-X-Spotlight-Tools/README.md

 The solution is to create an empty workflow in OS X's Automator and follow the below steps

 1. add a ```Get Selected Finder Items``` box
-2. drag & drop the files and folder you'd like to 'update'
+2. drag & drop the files and folders you'd like to 'update'
 3. add a ```Run AppleScript``` box
 4. copy the contents of ```Rebuild DS_Store.applescript``` into the ```Run AppleScript``` box
 5. run the workflow